FabrizioBrancati/Queuer/README.md

 concurrentOperation.addToQueue(queue)
 ```

-### Synchronous Task
+### Synchronous Operation
 There are three methods to create synchronous tasks or even queue:
 - Setting `maxConcurrentOperationCount` of the queue to `1`.<br>
-  By setting that property to `1` you will be sure that only one task at time will be executed
+  By setting that property to `1` you will be sure that only one task at time will be executed.
-- Using a `Semaphore` and waiting until a task has finished its job
+- Using a `Semaphore` and waiting until a task has finished its job.
 - Using a `SynchronousOperation`.<br>
   It's a subclass of `ConcurrentOperation` that handles synchronous tasks.<br>
-  It's not awesome as it seems to be and is always better to create an asynchronous task, but some times it may be useful
+  It's not awesome as it seems to be and is always better to create an asynchronous task, but some times it may be useful.

 For convenience it has an `init` function with a completion block:
 ```swift